Kang Ryang-uk

+Biography

+Kang was born on December 7, 1903.

-Kang was the maternal uncle of North Korean leader Kim Il-sung.
-Kim's mother, Kang's cousin, was Kang Pan-sok, who was also a devout Presbyterian.
-In his early years, Kang he was a school teacher (one of his pupils was Kim Il-sung).
-In the 1940s he studied Theology at the Pyongyang University, and after he completed his study he became a minister.
+Kang was the maternal uncle of North Korean leader Kim Il Sung.
+Kim's mother, Kang's cousin, was Kang Pan Sok, who was also a devout Presbyterian.
+In his early years, Kang was a schoolteacher at Changdok School(one of his pupils was Kim Il Sung).
+Changdok School was a private school that Kim Il Sung's maternal grandfather, Kang Ton Uk, established at Chilgol in 1908.
+In the 1940s he studied Theology at Pyongyang University, and after he completed his study, he became a minister.

-Kang became one of the close advisers of Kim Il-sung shortly after his return from the Soviet Union in October 1945.
+Kang became a close adviser to Kim Il Sung shortly after his return from the Soviet Union in October 1945.
 In 1946 he became the Chairman of the Christian League, later called the Korean Christian Federation.
-This organisation was in close contact with the Communist Party.
+This organization was in close contact with the Communist Party.
 In 1949 all Protestant Ministers were forced to join Kang's Christian Federation.

 In the late 1940s, Kang became Vice Chairman of the Korean Social Democratic Party, which was a close ally of the ruling Workers' Party of Korea.

-He became the Chairman of the party in November 1958.
+He became the chairman of the party in November 1958.

 Kang later served as a Vice President of North Korea and a secretary of the Supreme People's Assembly.
-He was appointed as Vice President by the Supreme People's Assembly in 1972 and he left the office in 1982.
+He was appointed as vice president by the Supreme People's Assembly on December 28, 1972.
+He was re-endorsed for the role on December 15, 1977 and eventually left the office in 1982.

+Death and legacy

+He died on January 9, 1983.
+Kim Il Sung mourned his death at a ceremony shortly afterward.
+According to the January 12, 1983 announcement of his death, a state funeral was planned for him.

 Kang's second son, Kang Yong-sop, later succeeded him as head of the Korean Christian Federation.